On this page

 - Innovation and market opportunities.
 Demand for sustainable products and services is on the increase.

 Target: 90% endorsement by large companies in the Netherlands

 The Dutch government wants 90% of its large companies to explicitly endorse the OECD guidelines by 2023.
 If your company is considered to be a large company, you will have received a letter to this effect.
 This applies to companies with more than 500 employees and:

 - total assets of more than 20 million euros

 - a net turnover of more than 40 million euros

 Every other year, the government carries out checks to measure which companies explicitly endorse the OECD guidelines.
-In the summer of 2019, the government will establish how many companies do so.
-For some of these companies, this will be indicated through the results from the Transparancy Benchmark which takes place at the same time.
-And for others, they already report on the steps they are taking to apply the OECD guidelines.
+For some companies, this will be clear from the results of the Transparency Benchmark.
+Others already report on the steps they are taking to apply the OECD guidelines.
 The government will also check whether companies which are not participating in the Transparency Benchmark are implementing the OECD guidelines.
-If your company has not yet explicitly endorsed the OECD guidelines, the government will discuss this with you and offer extra support if required.
+If your company has not yet explicitly endorsed the OECD guidelines, the government will discuss this with you and offer extra support, if required.

 ICSR by example

 More can be expected from large companies than from small and medium-sized companies.
 The Dutch government expects all large companies which operate abroad to actively implement OECD guidelines in their CSR policy.
 The size of these enterprises means that this group has a greater impact in their sectors and their production chains.
 They can show other companies how to apply OECD guidelines by example.
 Nevertheless, OECD guidelines should also form the basis upon which small and medium-sized companies operate when they do business abroad.